← Back to Blog

 Step into any veteran teacher's classroom and you will likely find The Binder.
 It is usually three inches thick, reinforced with duct tape, and stuffed full of tabbed dividers.
 It contains every parent communication log, behavior tracker, and bathroom pass from the last three years.

 For decades, the paper documentation form has been the gold standard for teachers.
 We love paper.
 We love physically writing things down.
 But the demands placed on teachers have changed dramatically.
-The volume of documentation required to justify an IEP, handle a discipline referral, or defend yourself against a parent complaint has grown exponentially.
+The volume of documentation required to justify an IEP, handle a discipline referral, or respond clearly to a parent concern has grown exponentially.

 It is time to have an honest conversation about how we track student behavior.
 We need to look closely at the classic paper binder and compare it to modern documentation apps.
 Because when you are exhausted on a Friday afternoon, the tool you use determines whether you go home on time or stay until six o'clock deciphering your own handwriting.